Because the statute database is maintained primarily for legislative drafting purposes,

 effectively execute this Act for the purpose of administering, regulating,

-and enforcing the system of riverboat gambling established by this Act.
+and enforcing the system of riverboat and casino gambling established by this Act and gaming pursuant to an organization gaming license issued under this Act.
 Its

 jurisdiction shall extend under this Act to every person, association,

-corporation, partnership and trust involved in riverboat gambling
+corporation, partnership and trust involved in riverboat and casino gambling

 (2) The Board shall consist of 5 members to be appointed by the Governor